-As the light reached to every corner of my room I could clearly see that nothing was there, and I mean nothing not even a hair tie on the floor.
+As the light reached every corner of my room I could clearly see that nothing was there, and I mean nothing not even a hair tie on the floor.
 It made no sense.
 With all the noise that I had heard things should have been askew.
-Thinking the long hours of work and the lack of sleep were finally getting to me I turned off my light thought the faster that I get some rest the better I'd feel in the morning.
+Thinking the long hours of work and the lack of sleep were finally getting to me I turned off my light while thinking that the faster that I got some rest the better I'd feel in the morning.
 Only those scratching and tapping sounds happened again a few minutes later.
 The unmistakable sounds of a small creature on my floor were too obvious for me to shrug off.
 Yet, each time that I turned on the lights, there was nothing there.
-"Oh great I'm insane with exhaustion" was what came to my mind and it was like this for the rest of the night as I drifted off into a light sleep, being slightly awakened by the rustling in my humble abode.
+"Oh great I'm insane with exhaustion" was what came to my mind and it was like this for the rest of the night as I drifted off into a light sleep, being slightly awakened by the rustling in my humble abode periodically.